 JNCC maintains close links with MEDIN and currently co-chairs the Standards Working Group and is represented on the Executive Team and Sponsors Board.

 In addition to the use of the MEDIN Discovery metadata standard, JNCC has undertaken recent work to ensure compatibility with the MEDIN Data Guideline standards, ensuring compatibility with the MEDIN Data Archive Centres and cross compatibility with the international Darwin Core standard used by the global Ocean Biogeographic Information System (OBIS).

 EMODnet Seabed Habitats

 Habitat maps generated from survey data are requested and held by JNCC in the standards described by the EMODnet Seabed Habitats initiative.
-These standards, adapted from those created as part of the MESH project in 2012, allow for swift conflation, translation and analysis of habitat data further downstream and ensure compliance with the more complex INSPIRE data specifications for wider data sharing.
+These standards, adapted from those created as part of the MESH project in 2012, allow for swift conflation, translation and analysis of habitat data further downstream and for wider data sharing.